Applied Theatre MA

 Your future career

-This programme will prepare you for a variety of careers in socially engaged theatre-making.
-Graduates will work in the creative industries through arts outreach or in social fields where creative interventions are supported such as health, care, and shelter via charities or in local government.
-Graduates are also encouraged to design and fund their own partnerships with communities and to pursue PhD study.
+This applied theatre programme will prepare you for a variety of careers in socially engaged theatre-making.
+Applied Theatre postgraduates generally work in the creative industries or in social fields where creative interventions are supported.
+Graduates in applied theatre are also encouraged to design and fund their own partnerships with communities and to pursue PhD studies.

 • Applied theatre practitioner